jgoguen/ansible_playbooks/README.md

 `roles` defines a list of roles for a specific host.
 The following roles are currently defined:

+- `backup`: This host will be configured to serve a backup directory over Samba, with Time Machine support enabled for macOS clients.
 - `db`: This host will be a PostgreSQL database server.
 - `desktop`: This host will be a client desktop/laptop system.
 Setting this `false` implies this host will be a server.